Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 ##### Family

-A **move family** is a string of uppercase or lowercase Latin or Greek letters.
+A **move family** is a string of uppercase or lowercase Latin or Greek letters and underscores.

 Move families on 3^3^ include `R`, `F`, `Rw`, `x`, etc. Move families on 3^4^ include `R`, `RO`, `LDBI`, `wz`, etc. Move families on 3^5^ include `U`, `A`, `Azx`, etc.